A scientific approach to government

 World government

 The most important government issues - e.g. environmental policies - are now global.
-Dealing with them on a national level doesn't work; no country is willing to drastically reduce its carbon emissions because doing so would place it at an economic disadvantage.
+Dealing with them on a national level doesn't work; no country is willing to drastically reduce its carbon emissions (much less its population) because doing so would place it at an economic disadvantage.
 For such issues, scientific government at the national level is insufficient, especially if it's adopted only by a few countries.

-So ideally we should have a global scientific government, whose domain is global issues: resource usage, environment, population, immigration, trade etc.
+So we need a global scientific government, whose domain is global issues: resource usage, environment, population, immigration, trade etc.

 I'm on the fence about whether the idea of "nation" has any place in the future.
-I don't think we need national governments to preserve cultural diversity (which I view as a good thing).
-In any case, national governments can continue to exist separately from the global government, and could determine policies that are purely internal to that country.
+Preserving cultural diversity is generally good, but I don't think we need national governments to do it.
+In any case, national governments can continue to exist separately from the global government, and could determine policies that are internal to that country.

 Related work